Abdullah-268/Music_database_Analysis_SQL/README.md

   From track)
 Order By milliseconds Desc;
 ```
-Q.9 Find how much amount spent by each Customer on artists?
-Write a query to return the customer name, artist name, and total spent. <br>
+### 9. Customer Spending on Artists
-**Description**: This query will return the amount spent by each customer on artists.
-It will provide the customer's name, artist's name, and the total amount spent by that customer on that particular artist. <br>
+**Description**: Query to return the customer name, artist name, and total spent by each customer on artists. <br>
 **SQL**
 ```sql